Multiple commercial brands of model railroad software are available and can be used in helping to plan your layout. These are basically of 2 types:

-One of the easier model railroad software programs to master that doesn’t cost much (It’s free), is the Right Track Software.
-It is available for download from the atlasrr.com website as freeware and works fairly well for simple layout designs.
+One of the easier model railroad software programs to master that doesn’t cost much (It’s free), is the Track Planning Software available for download from the atlasrr.com website as freeware and works fairly well for simple layout designs.

 Another program reported to be very easy to use with a short learning curve is Anyrail (http://www.anyrail.com/index_en.html).
 It requires Windows Vista, XP or 2000.

 XTrkCAD is a free program available for download for Windows or Linux. (http://www.xtrkcad.org/Wikka/HomePage)

 Railmodeller (http://www.railmodeller.com/) is an excellent program for the Mac that I found relatively easy to use within just a few hours.
 The track plans drawn on the track planning page of this web site were all created using this software.